Are you a basin dweller? Over 50 million people live in the Great Lakes Basin!

 The Erie County Department of Environment and Planning, in collaboration with the Lake Erie Watershed Protection Alliance and Buffalo Niagara Riverkeeper, continues community-based watershed management planning effort.
 Read the press release.

-To find out more about the Lake Erie watershed and what you can do to help protect water quality, download the following resources or visit the NYS Department of Environmental Conservation's Watershed Stewardship website:
+To find out more about the Lake Erie watershed and what you can do to help protect water quality, download the following resources:

 The mission of the Lake Erie Watershed Protection Alliance is to foster collaboration and partnerships within the watershed to address regional water quality and quantity concerns and in doing so, protect and enhance our Lake Erie resource.
 The mission will be furthered through the implementation of the following objectives: